VirtoCommerce/vc-docs/dev_docs/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Price/TierPriceType.md

 # TierPriceType ==~object~==

 The `TierPriceType` represents the pricing information for a specific tier or quantity range of a product.
-It allows setting different prices based on the quantity purchased.

 ## Fields